sadeghriazi/MPCircuits/README.md

 If arguments to both -n and -p are specified, the argument to -n is ignored.

 ## Citation
+You can use the following information to cite our work:
 ```
 @inproceedings{riazi2019mpcircuits,
   title={MPCircuits: Optimized Circuit Generation for Secure Multi-Party Computation},